vyce-app/eslint-config-vyce/README.md

 - **Patch:** Fixing of minor oversights

 ## How to publish new version
+- Commit changes to new branch and push
-- Run `npm version [patch|minor|major] -m "Version commit message"`
+- Run `npm run version [patch|minor|major] -m "Version commit message"`
-- Add the version bump commit to the pull request
+- Push the version bump commit
+- Create pull request to master
-- Merge to master and GitHub Action will build, publish and then tag the commit if successful
+- Merge PR to master and GitHub Action will build, publish and then tag the commit if successful